 Term of Office/Nomination and Election

 Directors are elected to serve for a term of three years.
-At the end of the 3-year term, a director may be re-elected annually for an additional one-year term of office.
+At the end of the 3-year term, a director may be re-elected annually, thereafter for an additional one-year term of office.
 All appointments will be elected and approved at the Annual General Meeting.

 The Board of Directors is empowered to appoint additional members and to fill vacancies in term.
 Directors who were appointed by the board during the year, need to be confirmed by a vote at the next AGM.